spack/spack/lib/spack/docs/basic_usage.rst

 have already been checksummed.
 Spack goes a step further, though, and also shows you what versions are available out on the web---these are *remote versions*.
-Spack gets this information by scraping it directly from webpages.
+Spack gets this information by scraping it directly from web pages.
 Depending on the package, Spack may or may not be able to find any remote versions.

 Installing and uninstalling
 ------------------------------

-Now that you know how to list avaiable packages and versions, you're ready to start installing things.
+Now that you know how to list available packages and versions, you're ready to start installing things.

 .. _spack-install: